 I was also very fortunate to be trained to go onto the living roof.
 With three other researchers, I climbed onto the roof at the crack of dawn and helped record what species were growing.
 We also spent a lot of time clearing the lines that connect researchers to the roof via bungee cords and a harness.
 This primarily consisted of kicking cactus off the path and thoroughly confusing everyone in the building as cactus fell from the sky past their windows and crashed onto balconies.
 We even found a poor duck who had made her home in the brush on the roof and laid her eggs there!
 Apparently there was quite the panic later about what would happen to the ducklings if they hatched and tried to get off the roof, but (un)fortunately the roof was too hot and the eggs never hatched.

-My primary project, however, was studying arthropod diversity on the living roof as compared to a native prairie upon which it was modeled.
+My primary project, however, was working with Dr. Brooke Best studying arthropod diversity on the living roof as compared to a native prairie upon which it was modeled.
 Before my internship, BRIT researchers installed pitfall traps on the living roof and counted and recorded everything that fell into them.
 Pitfall traps were then installed in a prairie near Benbrook Lake – and I was the lucky one who got to process these specimens!
 I counted thousands of ants, beetles, grasshoppers, spiders, and more, identifying them and grouping them by family/genus/species.
 After I had processed all these data I compared the species populations, diversity, and ratios of Benbrook Prairie to that of the roof and made a research poster of my results.
 It was an interesting project that gave some very useful information.
 The roof essentially had the same species as the prairie but in ratios mirroring a much earlier stage of succession.

 My internship gave me so much valuable experience in my field.
 I met some awesome people, learned a lot of very different things, and felt that I made a lasting contribution to the organization – and it was pretty cool to know my research poster would continue to hang in the hallways after I left!